StephenComino/GameWindows/README.md

-# GameWindows
+# GameEngine

 # OpenGL Graphic application:

-Currently in progress, working with the graphics and the c libraries.
+Currently in progress, working with:
+- OpenGL
+- CLGM math Library
+- GLFW window management

+This is the beginnings of a 1st person rpg Game Engine for the Windows OS.

+TODO:
+- [ ] Create a First person View of the character
+- [ ] Physics Engine
+- [ ] Skybox
+- [ ] Terrain
+- [ ] Sun
+- [ ] Menu Maker
+- [ ] UI maker